apache/fury-site/docs/community/how_to_release.md

 This document mainly introduces how the release manager releases a new version of Apache Fury.

-# Introduction
+## Introduction

-Source Release is the msot important part which Apache values, pay more attention to license and signing issues.
+Source Release is the msot important part which Apache values.

+Plese pay more attention to license and signing issues.
-Publishing software is a serious thing and has legal consequences, please be careful.
+Publishing software is a serious thing and has legal consequences.

-# First-time as a release manager
+## First-time as a release manager

-## Environmental requirements
+### Environmental requirements
 This release process is operated in the Ubuntu OS, and the following tools are required:

 - JDK 1.8